aeolus3000/lendo-cicd/README.md

 - list open source software used in this project
 - security: provide oauth authentication with oidc
 - optimize log messages
+- introduce "Job" and pass it to the lendo polling service instead of an application